EnviDat/websnap/README.md

 # websnap

-Download and write files hosted at URLs to S3 bucket or local machine.
+Download files from URLs and upload them to S3 bucket. \
+Also supports writing downloaded files to local machine.

 TODO document PDM setup and install